Why should you track accounts payable KPIs?

 But how do you know where to start?

-To help you get the most from your accounting department, here are seven AP metrics you should measure to improve your accounts payable process.
+To help you get the most from your accounting department, here are seven AP KPIs you should measure to improve your accounts payable process.

 Best of all, there’s a simple enough way to calculate cost per invoice, and that is: